Connect with us

 All that the W6 requires is a power connection.
 The integrated recessed wall mount and bracket allow the TV to be mounted flush, right against the wall for a super low profile look.
 And if you decide to mount it on a stand out in the room, the TV’s back panel is finished in an elegant dark ebony faux wood finish.
 The company had one of their W6 TVs displaying custom artwork that matched the wall around it and we didn’t even notice that there was a TV there until it sprang to life displaying bright, colorful 4K content.
 And with LG’s new Reflection Free Premium screen, reflection from room lights or light coming in from windows is greatly minimized (though not completely eliminated).

-The W6 Wallpaper TV will be available in 77-inch and 83-inch screen sizes.
+LG reps told us that the W6 Wallpaper TV will be available in 77-inch and 83-inch screen sizes.
+But this could change as the TV gets closer to launch.

 LG G6: Same Great Picture Quality, More Traditional Design